mnovakovic/mnovakovic.github.io/docs/_drafts/2022-03-03-blog-posts.markdown

 - The career/promotion document, and how it's important to write out the goals for the half and communicate and get agreement from others
 - The importance of writing to sort out your thoughts
 - How letting go of having it your way can help both you and your peers
+- The Practice I did with James - how to approach a conversation with empathy and get a much better response
 - Talk about how reading a self help book or a blog post can help just by changing your perspective even though you thought it wouldn't help you

 ## Implemented:
+- The post-concussion project that didn't have enought impact and how I should have done the research first instead of just doing what I was told.
+ Should have picked other projetcs to support instead of the one that was really not a good target for this [Assumptions In Inherited Projects](/thoughts/2022/04/22/undocumented-assumptions.html)
 - Talk about how to get unstuck by going into any direction.
 Creativity by trying a lot and having a lot of ideas.
 [On ambiguity and being stuck](/thoughts/2022/02/27/creativity.html)
 - How I always struggled with "yet another refactor" to my own detriment and discovered that it's because I wasn't aware of what the requirements are and how the only thing that matters is that the customers are happy